1294566108/1294566108.github.io/source/about/index.md

 - Contributor of SOFASTACK/SOFAJRaft
 - Contributor of Apache/RocketMQ
 - Student of OSPP-2023
-- Backend Development Intern of RED(小红书)
+- Backend Development Intern of RED

 ###  🌏 Focus On
 - Distributed Message System